Vesper-Lin/Testing-MQTT/README.md

 ## Getting Started

-If you have a specific MQTT broker to test, please relace the following default variables in both **analyser.py** and **publisher.py**.
+If you have a specific MQTT broker to test, please replace the following default variables in both **analyser.py** and **publisher.py**.

     broker = 'qb5ddeee.us-east-1.emqx.cloud'
     port   =  15490

-**run_experiment.py** is designed for collecting all the statistics in one run, *36 miniutes* in total.
+**run_experiment.py** is designed for collecting all the statistics in one run, *36 minutes* in total.
 Simply run the experiment script with command `python3 run_expermiment.py` in the terminal, eventually all the data will be collected into **stats.csv**.

 For your convenience, you can also modify the following code in **analyser.py** to reduce data collecting duration for a quick review.